-If a student arrives at school after the second bell rings, the student must report to and sign in with the front office.
+If a student arrives at school after the first bell rings, the student must report to and sign in with the front office.
+At this point, the student will be given a tardy slip and will be allowed to proceed to the classroom.

-Tardies to non-first period classes are unexcused unless the student received an excused tardy from the office or previous teacher.
+Tardies to non-first period classes are unexcused unless the student received an excused tardy slip from the office or previous teacher.